Capstone-Project-BT15/Backend-JASANE/README.md

 # API Documentation

+# User Authentication API using Laravel

-This API provides endpoints for user authentication and authorization using Laravel.
-Below are the available endpoints and their functionalities.
+This API provides endpoints for user registration, login, and logout functionalities using Laravel.

 ## Endpoints